Blog Header Logo

 Once the pool has been balanced and sanitized, assess the condition of the water.
 If your pool looks anything less than clear and sparkling, consider using a clarifier to brighten things up a bit.
 Clarifiers, such as Leslie’s Ultra Bright Advanced, work by coagulating microscopic particles into larger groups.
 This makes it easier for your pool filter to remove them from the water.
 Regular applications of clarifiers help boost both filtration and sanitizer efficiency.
 Some clarifiers, such as Leslie’s Clear Aid, also use enzymes to break down organic contaminants in the water.

-Add Algaecide
+Add algaecide

 Whether your pool is taking on a green hue or you’re just keeping up with routine preventative measures, now’s the time to add your algae control chemicals.
 The water is balanced, sanitizer levels are where they should be, and your chosen algaecide can work most efficiently.
 If your pool is suffering an algae bloom, it’s important to determine the type of algae before treating it.